baldurk/renderdoc/docs/getting_started/quick_start.rst

 At the bottom of the window is an optional expandable section which shows the callstack (if available and recorded) from the application code into the API function.

 In order to view these callstacks you must first resolve the symbols recorded with the log.
 To do this click on :kbd:`Resolve Symbols` under the :kbd:`Tools` menu.
-More details on this process can be found in the guide: :doc:`how_capture_callstack`.
+More details on this process can be found in the guide: :doc:`../how/how_capture_callstack`.

 Timeline Bar
 ````````````